 What is non-probability sampling?

-Non-probability sampling is defined as a sampling technique in which the researcher selects samples based on the subjective judgment of the researcher rather than random selection.
+Definition: Non-probability sampling is defined as a sampling technique in which the researcher selects samples based on the subjective judgment of the researcher rather than random selection.
 It is a less stringent method.
 This sampling method depends heavily on the expertise of the researchers.
-It is carried out by observation, and researchers use it widely qualitative research.
+It is carried out by observation, and researchers use it widely for qualitative research.

-Methods and types of non-probability sampling
+Types of non-probability sampling

 Convenience sampling is a non-probability sampling technique where samples are selected from the population only because they are conveniently available to the researcher.
 Researchers choose these samples just because they are easy to recruit, and the researcher did not consider selecting a sample that represents the entire population.